 Become a highly skilled force for good.

 Yeshiva University’s online Master of Social Work (MSW) program provides world-class training in advanced clinical practice and offers diverse, critically needed specializations.
-In the Wurzweiler School of Social Work, you'll learn from seasoned practitioners, complete supervised fieldwork, gain the knowledge and skills needed for meeting real-life challenges and prepare to sit for state licensure exams.
+In the Wurzweiler School of Social Work, you'll learn from seasoned practitioners, complete supervised practicum, gain the knowledge and skills needed for meeting real-life challenges and prepare to sit for state licensure exams.

 To start helping people transform their lives, reach out to an Admissions Advisor today.